Montipora patula

 Montipora patula, also called the sandpaper or ringed rice coral, is a coral species in the family Acroporidae endemic to Hawaii and is considered a vulnerable species.

 Description

 Montipora patula form small, encrusting colonies or tiered plates that are brownish in color with lighter borders.
-These plates have free edges and can reach over 2 meters across.
+These plates have free edges and can reach over 2 m across.
 Corallites are irregular in height and are generally small.
 Around the corallites are small papillae, that are usually tan in color.
 Polyps are usually purple in color.

 Distribution & habitat

 Montipora patula is endemic to the Hawaiian Islands.
 This species prefers shallow reef environments living along reef flats.